Foot Care Tips During Pregnancy

 - Drink plenty of water.
 This might seem counterintuitive—isn’t fluid retention the problem?—but staying hydrated and drinking clean, pure water helps boost your circulatory system, which helps flush your body and keeps fluid from pooling.

 - Limit salt and caffeine intake.
 Excess salt causes the body to retain more water, worsening edema.
-Too much caffeine, meanwhile, can leave you dehydrated, impairing healthy circulation of fluid.
+Too much caffeine, meanwhile, can leave you dehydrated, impairing the healthy circulation of fluid.

 - Exercise your feet and legs.
 It keeps the blood (and fluid) flowing.
 You don’t have to go crazy—gentle stretching exercises and walking are great choices.
 (As is getting a foot massage!)
 Avoid long, unbroken periods of standing or sitting.